StuartChartersE22/insomnia-plugin-testing/README.md

 2. Set up the environment variables.
 For this example we want to return the whole response so the JSON path is just "$".
 ![Screenshot of the insomnia manage environment window with the TEST_ENV JSON defined.
 The test-group-key has a value of test-group and the response-structure has the key of result and the value of $ as the JSON path](./screenshots/example_1_step_2.png)

 3. Using the key defined in the TEST_ENV (in this case "test-group"), construct a JSON value with each key being a meaningful description of each request and the value being a Response hook with response reference type "Raw Body" to the corresponding request.
 If you have run the requests before, there will be a stored result from the previous call and the hook will be blue.
-Setting the "trigger behaviour" to always will ensure that the request will be sent again and the latest response returned.
+Setting the "trigger behaviour" to "Always" will ensure that the request will be sent again and the latest response returned.
 ![Screenshot of insomnia with a root JSON key set to test-group.
 The JSON value of that key has the keys: Request 1, Request 2, and Request 3; and the corresponding response hooks as values](./screenshots/example_1_step_3.1.png)
 ![Screenshot showing the settings screen for the response hook](./screenshots/example_1_step_3.2.png)